vgpass/credit-risk-classification/Credit_Risk/report-complete.md

 A final column called *loan status* is provided that indicates whether the borrower defaulted on the loan.
 A 1 indicates that the borrower defaulted, a '0' indicates a healthy loan.

-In the dataset there are 2500 loans out of the 77,536 that are in default.
+In the dataset, there are 2,500 loans out of the 77,536 that are in default.
 This was determined by getting the value counts of the *loan status* column.
 These loan defaults make up 3.22% of the bank's loans for the information provided in the dataset.
 Total loans made amounted to $760,284,100.
 Of this total, the 2,500 loans in default amounted to $46,269,501 or 6.09% of the assets on loan.
 Obviously, this amount is disproportionate to the number of loans in default, and the bank owes a fiduciary duty to it's stockholders to limit this amount to any degree possible.

 The data was first split to remove the *loan status* column and save it as a separate data frame to be used as labels.
 The data features were then split into training data and testing data.
 This was done using a default 75/25 split.
 The training data was then fit to a Logistic Regregression model.
 Scoring the model resulted in a training score of *Training Data Score* of **0.99212** and a *Testing Data Score* of **0.99184**.
 The model was then used to predict the test data and indicators were generated for balanced accuracy score, confusion matrix, and a classification report.